Khris Middleton NBA Preview vs. the Knicks

-The Milwaukee Bucks, with Khris Middleton, hit the court versus the New York Knicks at 12:30 PM ET on Saturday.
+Khris Middleton's Milwaukee Bucks match up versus the New York Knicks at 12:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.